s0ders/go-semver-release/docs/usage.md

 > specifically generated for the purpose of signing tags.
 Please do not use your personal key, that way you can easily
 > revoke the key if any action in your workflow came to be compromised.

+> [!WARNING]
+> As stated above, the GPG private key need to be written on disk before being read.
+Store it outside the repository
+> being versioned.
+Because the tool first checks out to the release branch you configured, the key will disappear (since
+> it has not been commited) and will not be used.

 Example:
 ```bash
 $ go-semver-release release <PATH> --gpg-key-path ./path/to/key.asc